 Dr. David Klock

-David Klock, Ph.D. is Dean of the College of Business and Ryder Eminent Scholar in Business at Florida International University.
+David Klock, Ph.D. is currently Special Consultant to The Chairman of Best Associates Merchant Bank, where he has been since retiring in 2015 as Dean of the College of Business and Ryder Eminent Scholar in Business at Florida International University.
 He served as Chairman and CEO of CompBenefits Corporation from 1993 to 2004.
 Dr. Klock became an active consultant to CompBenefits in 1981 and was appointed Chairman and CEO in 1993.
 During his tenure as CEO and/or Chairman, CompBenefits grew from $30 million in revenue to more than $340 million in revenue with industry-leading profit margins.
 From 2002 to 2005, Dr. Klock also was Board Member and Chair of the Audit Committee for Provence Healthcare (PRV-NYSE).
 Since 2006, Dr. Klock has served as a Member of the Board of Directors, a Member of the Audit Committee and Chair of the Special Litigation Committee for Cheesecake Factory, Inc. (NASDAQ-CAKE).

 Prior to coming to FIU, Dr. Klock served as Dean of the School of Business at the University of Alabama at Birmingham, at which he was the Wachovia Chair in Business Administration.
 He also served as non-management Chairman for CompBenefits Corporation in Atlanta, Georgia from 2004 to 2006.
 Dr. Klock obtained a Ph.D. in Finance from the University of Illinois.
 In 1987, he served as an Insurance Economist at Goldman, Sachs & Co.
 Dr. Klock is co-author of four books and more than 50 other scholarly publications.

 Dr. Sanjay Singh